JulianAburrow/InfloUserManager/README.md

 Add a UserNumber field to enable unique identification of Users in the event that thaye have the same name and date of birth.

+Add Search functionality to enable the location of Users by UserNumber, Forename, Surname etc

 # Other Resources

 See my ManufacturerManagerWebAPI repo for another (slightly more involved) example of my WebAPI applications.